 \section{Physics of the Maxwell model}

 In this section, we review the physics of the {\it Maxwell model}, see Fig.~\ref{fig:simple:model}.
-The stress of the damper, $\sigma = \nu_1 \dot{\varepsilon}$, depends proportionally on the derivative of the strain $\varepsilon$.
+The stress of the damper, $\sigma = \nu_1 \dot{\varepsilon}$, depends proportionally on the derivative of the strain $\varepsilon$ with respect to time.
 The proportionality constant is given by the material coefficient of viscosity, $\nu_1$.
 The quotient, $\nu_1/E_1$ has dimension time and is abbreviated as $\tau_1$.
 For the Maxwell unit, the strain is the sum of the strain produced by the spring and the damper.
-This is also true for the derivative of the strain.
-Hence, we obtain for the Maxwell unit,
+This is also true for the time derivative of the strain.
+Hence, we obtain the following differential equation for the Maxwell unit,

 Performing the Laplace transformation yields,

 We use the accent $\breve{}\;$ to denote the Laplace transform of the corresponding variable.